coralproject/talk/README.md

 ## Running

-You can install Talk using Docker or via Source.
+You can install Coral using Docker or via Source.
 We recommend Docker, as it provides the easiest deployment solution going forward, as all the dependencies are baked and shipped with the provided [coralproject/talk:next](https://hub.docker.com/r/coralproject/talk) image.